 Thomas Sumter follows SC Laws which govern student health.
 SC law requires all vaccinations and records to be updated within the first 30-days of the school year Vaccination records are also required to be updated on a periodic basis.
 When this occurs, TSA is required to obtain a copy for the student's permanent record.
 Immunization records and a birth certificate copy should be submitted at the time of application for all ages.
 Students in the preschool program will need to submit an updated immunization form within one month after their fifth birthday.
 If you are military, SC law requires your immunization records be on a SC Immunization Form.
 The base facility can make that transfer.
 A valid South Carolina Certificate of Immunization can be obtained from your county health department as well.
 A current physical examination and a copy of the student's birth certificate is also required upon enrollment.
-Students in the preschool program will need to submit an updated to submit an updated immunization form within one month after their fifth birthday.
 Students with a religious or medical exemption must obtain a waiver from the county health department.